Elizabeth Garrett Anderson School Street

 This project aims to deliver better air quality around schools by reducing the negative environmental impacts of traffic and idling vehicles.
 We are also looking to make the area safer for students and the wider community through a reduction in road danger due to decreased traffic.

-We received 188 responses to the online survey.
-We also delivered a workshop with students at the school.
-You can find the detailed results of the consultation in the EGA Consultation Report which is available on the right-hand side of this page under 'Useful Documents'.
+You can find the detailed results of the public consultation in the EGA Consultation Report which is available on the right-hand side of this page under 'Useful Documents'

-A School Street is where streets around a school temporarily close to traffic to become a pedestrian and cycle zone during the school's opening and closing times.
+A School Street is where a road with a school temporarily closes to become a pedestrian and cycle zone during the school’s opening and closing times.
+The EGA School Street will operate from 8.15am to 9am and 3pm to 4.30pm, Monday to Friday, during term-time only.

 The School Street will include: